NeilQue/dsci_thesis/README.md

 * merge.py only when everything is finished
 * Do not download csv files, they contain 2022 data and the script will not erase this data when writing to the csv file
 * No need to create csv file manually, code will do it for you

+## To Do:
+* try to lessen scraping time using pandas 2.0 and pyarrow
+* EDA using jupyter and pygwalker for no-code data viz; maybe R for stuff that involves calculations for precision of decimal arithmetic